OpenRouterTeam/openrouter-runner/.github/CONTRIBUTING.md

 ## Contributions

 Your contributions are invaluable to us.
 Please adhere to our [contributing guide](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md) to maintain a healthy and welcoming community.
-For detailed instructions on adding models, engines, containers, and more, refer to the original contribution guide and the newly integrated Runner README content.

 ---